Heinrich-Barth/meccg-online/README.md

 By default, the project does *does not* spawn separate processes, because room/game management via socket.io does not consider a multi-thread approach.

+Spontaneous browser checks also showed a super low profile:

+* about 150 MB used for the tab (after 4 hours of 5 player ARDA game)
+* about 38 MB of allocated JS heap

 ## Security

 This project does not require any databases or other storage containers.
 Everything is held in memory only.